 - Click on any deposit in the list to view details, including the last three digits of the bank account where the deposit was sent, and the individual card payments included in the deposit.

 If you’re reviewing a deposit and don’t see all of the payments you were expecting to receive for that day, these payments were most likely included in the following deposit.
-Payments accepted before 23:59 on Thursday may be included in your Friday deposit and will be deposited into your bank account on Monday evening.
+This can happen if payments were accepted after your daily deposit cut-off time.

 Download Your Deposit History